 Beginning in the 1970s, Urban Renewal razed the old structures in Claysville.
 New homes and housing projects were constructed, and a park was added down by the stream.
 Many of the present residents are descendants of Claysville's earliest home owners.

-For more on Claysville see Famous Inventor, 1877-1963, in the Kentucky Historical Marker Database; and search using the term "Claysville" in the Bourbon News, available online at Kentucky Digital Newspaper Program at the University of Kentucky Special Collections Research Center, and search also Chronicling America.
-See also The Mullin-Kille and Enterprise Paris, Ruckersville and Claysville, Kentucky, Consurvey City Directory, 1950 Master Ed.
+For more on Claysville see Famous Inventor, 1877-1963 in Explore Kentucky History; and search the term "Claysville" in the Bourbon News, available online at Kentucky Digital Newspaper Program at the University of Kentucky Special Collections Research Center and Chronicling America.
+See also The Mullin-Kille and Enterprise Paris, Ruckersville and Claysville, Kentucky, Consurvey City Directory, 1950, Master Ed.